corsairmarks/deassimilate_machines/mod/README.md

 This mod has to alter a number of built-in files and objects to implement its gameplay.
 Here's a list of of what is preempted/overridden and why:

+* Ascension Perk `ap_synthetic_age` - Synthetic Age in order to grant trait points to both machines and robots
 * Effect `assimilation_effect` - main assimilation logic (called by `action.65`), altered so that deassimilated machines are not converted into the synthetic species for fully synthetic empires, also code de-duped
 * Event `action.64` - assimilation setup event, altered to allow machine deassimilation
 * Event `action.65` - main assimilation event, altered to use less duplicate code and pass two variables to its effect calls - the current number of assimilated Pops and the total number allowed for the year